joshuamabina/dotfiles/readme.md

 - React Native (Expo) for mobile app development
 - Python code and library writing

+To kick things off, take a look at the docs.md file!

 ## Supported features:

 - [x] tmux